- What is an enlarged prostate?

 According to the Physicians Committee for Responsible Medicine (PCRM), we get too much protein, about twice what we really need.

-Moreover, too much animal protein is harmful.
-Experts from the European Prospective Investigation into Cancer and Nutrition (EPIC) found that a high intake of animal protein was linked to an increased risk of prostate cancer.
+Too much animal protein is harmful.
+Experts found that a high intake of animal protein was linked to an increased risk of prostate cancer.

-The study estimated that an additional 35 grams of animal protein per day increases the risk by as much as 32 percent.
+The study estimated that an additional 35 grams of animal protein per day increase the risk by as much as 32 percent.